limkhashing/limkhashing.github.io/README.md

 This website is built by refering to [react-resume-template](https://github.com/tbakerx/react-resume-template) and deploy to Github Pages.

-It uses of Github Actions for CICD workflow.
+It uses Github Actions for CICD workflow.
 For more information on how it works, please see the yaml file in this repo [.github/workflows](https://github.com/limkhashing/limkhashing.github.io/blob/development/.github/workflows/nodejs.yml)